hashicorp/terraform-provider-aws/website/docs/r/connect_contact_flow.html.markdown

 This resource embeds or references Contact Flows specified in Amazon Connect Contact Flow Language.
 For more information see [Amazon Connect Flow language](https://docs.aws.amazon.com/connect/latest/adminguide/flow-language.html)

 ~> **WARN:** Contact Flows exported from the Console [Contact Flow import/export](https://docs.aws.amazon.com/connect/latest/adminguide/contact-flow-import-export.html) are not in the Amazon Connect Contact Flow Laungege and can not be used with this resource.
 Instead the recommendation is to use the AWS CLI [`describe-contact-flow`](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/connect/describe-contact-flow.html).
-See example below wich uses `jq` to extract the `Content` attribute and saves it to a local file.
+See example below which uses `jq` to extract the `Content` attribute and saves it to a local file.

 ```
 aws connect describe-contact-flow --instance-id 1b3c5d8-1b3c-1b3c-1b3c-1b3c5d81b3c5 --contact-flow-id c1d4e5f6-1b3c-1b3c-1b3c-c1d4e5f6c1d4e5 --region us-west-2 | jq '.ContactFlow.Content | fromjson' > contact_flow.json